CodePushGo/website/src/content/blog/en/managing-dependencies-in-capacitor-projects.md

 These tools help developers save time and keep projects running smoothly.

-To set up CodePushGo in your Capacitor project, use the following command:
+To set up CodePushGo in your React Native project, use the following command:

 ```bash
 npx @capgo/cli@latest init [APIKEY]